-Internet or virtual visitation is when a parent and child are able to see each other via webcams over the internet.
+Internet or virtual visitation is when a parent and child use video chat to spend time together.
 This gives them the opportunity to see each other face to face in addition to talking on the phone and in-person visitation.

 Each person (you and your child) has a setup where they are.
-At a pre-arranged time, you both logon and start your webcam and sound.
+At a pre-arranged time, you both logon and start your webcam and sound or your video chat app.
 You are able to see and hear each other almost as if you were in the same room.
 You can read books together, play games and almost any other activity that you can do in person.

 In order to make virtual visitation a part of your custody agreement, you need to have a parenting plan that allows for it.
 Many states include this in long distance parenting plans as a matter of course now.
 However, your parenting plan can be anything that you and your co-parent agree upon, as long as a judge signs off.
 Take a look through this post, which covers some of the virtual visitation considerations in a parenting plan.

 Internet visitation doesn’t completely substitute for in-person visitation.
 Typically, in a long distance parenting plan, virtual visitation is a supplement to in person time together, not a substitution.

 For example, a long distance parent might have in person time over summer vacation, holiday breaks, spring break, and other holidays and school breaks, bringing their parenting time in a year to 30-50%.
 They will also have, typically, virtual visitation access 1 to several times a week for the weeks or months that they and their child do not see each other.

 Distant grandparents, aunts and uncles.
 Anyone who lives apart from a child can spend some time with them via webchat.
 Internet visitation is even used in prisons now to give inmates access to family members who don’t live close by.